AlyGame/stdsb.h/README.md

 ##### Install for macOS:

-> 1.Download last version of stdsb.h libary for macOS go to Code press,and download zip or git clone my repo like this:
+> 1.Download last version of stdsb.h library for macOS go to Code press,and download zip or git clone my repo like this:

 ```bash
 git clone https://github.com/AlyGame/stdsb.h